chas-academy/u04-todo-app-axelra82/README.md

 This will start the app on [localhost](http://localhost:3000) using port 3000

 The first time you run the app you will be asked to provide database credentials.
-Once done the app is ready.
+When the installer is done the app is ready to use.

 **Manual installation**